plone/documentation/manage/installing/installation_windows10_wsl.rst

 A manual for installing a `Plone CLI <https://pypi.org/project/plonecli/>`_ (and Python 3) based development environment into a Windows Linux Subsystem (WSL) under Windows 10.
 Ubuntu is used as the Linux distribution.
-It is possible to edit the addons created by Plone CLI with an IDE of your choice under Windows.
+It is possible to edit the add-ons created by Plone CLI with an IDE of your choice under Windows.

 Introduction
 ============

-The following tutorial will lead you trought all the steps to install and use Plone CLI on your Windows device.
+The following tutorial will lead you through all the steps to install and use Plone CLI on your Windows device.

 Ubuntu
 ======